Carl Foreman: World War II

-Foreman's career was interrupted by service in the United States armed forces during World War II.
-He served with the U.S Army Signal Corps, where he was assigned to a unit that made orientation and training films.
+Foreman's career was interrupted by service in the U.S. Army Signal Corps during World War II, where he was assigned to a unit that made orientation and training films.
 It was run by director Frank Capra.
 During his time in the service, he helped write the script for Know Your Enemy – Japan (1945).
 He provided the original story for a John Wayne Western, Dakota (1945).
 Foreman says "I began to learn the craft in a serious way", in this time.

 Stanley Kramer

 On his return to Hollywood, Foreman became associated with producer Stanley Kramer and George Glass.
-Kramer produced Foreman's next credited screenplay, So This Is New York (1948), starring comedian Henry Morgan, for The Enterprise Studios; it was directed by Richard Fleischer.
-It was a mild success.
-Foreman wrote The Clay Pigeon (1949), which Fleischer directed at RKO.
+Kramer produced Foreman's next credited screenplay, So This Is New York (1948), for Enterprise Productions - it starred comedian Henry Morgan and was directed by Richard Fleischer - it was a mild success.
+Foreman next wrote The Clay Pigeon (1949), which Fleischer directed at RKO.

-Kramer and Foreman's next film, the boxing tale Champion (1949), was a big success, making a star of actor Kirk Douglas.
+Kramer and Foreman's next film, the boxing tale Champion (1949), was a big success and made a star of actor Kirk Douglas.
 Foreman received an Academy Award nomination for his script.

-Champion had been directed by Mark Robson, and he, Kramer and Foreman reunited on Home of the Brave (1949), an adaptation of Arthur Laurents's play.
+Champion was directed by Mark Robson and he, Kramer and Foreman reunited on Home of the Brave (1949), an adaptation of Arthur Laurents's play.
 It was another critical and commercial success.

-Kramer and Foreman's third film together was The Men (1950), which introduced Marlon Brando to cinema audiences; he played a paraplegic soldier.
-The film, directed by Fred Zinnemann, was critically acclaimed although not a popular success.
+Kramer and Foreman's next film together was The Men (1950), which introduced Marlon Brando to cinema audiences playing as a paraplegic soldier.
+The film was directed by Fred Zinnemann and was critically acclaimed, although not a popular success.
 Also acclaimed was their fourth film, Cyrano de Bergerac (1950), an adaptation of the French classic play, starring José Ferrer, who won a Best Actor Oscar.
 It was adapted from Brian Hooker's English translation of Edmond Rostand's play Cyrano de Bergerac.

-Without Kramer, Foreman worked on Young Man with a Horn (1950), with Douglas.
+Foreman worked on Young Man with a Horn (1950) next, without Kramer.